I am currently with Cisco's Innovation Labs, and work in the Network Analytics Team.

-I am a Ph.D. candidate in Electrical and Systems Engineering Department of University of Pennsylvania.
-My Ph.D. advisor is Dr. Roch Guerin.
+I finished my Ph.D. in Electrical and Systems Engineering Department of University of Pennsylvania.
+My Ph.D. advisor was Dr. Roch Guerin.
 Before joining the Ph.D. program at UPenn, I received my B.Sc. from the Electrical Engineering Department of Sharif University of Technology.

 My research interests encompass anything related to Networks, from the Internet to social and economical networks.
 I am also enthusiastic about Collecting and Analyzing data; that is why, in my first Ph.D. project, I collected/analyzed the largest dataset on IPv6 adoption by web sites, and IPv6 performance in web access (you can find its visualization here).
 Moreover, I enjoy Modeling real-world phenomena, and validating them using Big Data.
 Specifically, models involving Game Theory and its applications in network sciences lie within my research interests.
 I have spent the last five years investigating how Internet protocols evolve, and in particular, focused on IPv6 and its adoption as a case study.
 However, I have not limited myself to that and in an ongoing research project, we are trying to understand the role of initial design in evolution of a general layered ecosystem, and want to come up with a set of principles for evolvability of protocols.

 Here, I post useful resources, mostly related to my own research.